wciesialka/sulfurvision/README.md

 ```

 Note that query is a string and may require you to surround it in quotations, especially if it contains spaces.
+If no output file is given, the file will be output into a folder on the same directory as `main.py` titled `out` and will be given a name with the pattern `the (query).jpg`.

 ## License